innovatrics/smartface/sfcli/README.md

 ##### camera get

 Read properties of a camera.
-If stream id is not provided then all cameras are listed.
+If id is not provided then all cameras are listed.

 ```
 Options:
-  -s|--streamId  Id of camera to get.
+  -i|--id  Id of camera to get.
 If empty, all cameras will be fetched.
   -?|-h|--help   Show help information
 ```